In lieu of recent injury events I thought I would post something positive and take a look back at my “half history.”

 How I trained: First thing I did was rehab.
 I visited a local chiropractor.
 He was the first to tell me i didn’t have knee pain from a knee issue, i had knee pain from an extremely tight hip & tight hip flexor.
 I’d visit him about every 6-8 weeks when the problem would arise and i’d be pain free for several weeks.
-This was the year I was studying to become a personal trainer & was planning my future around Cameron’s college graduation.
+This was the year I was studying to become a personal trainer and make a move to the DC area.
 Running wasn’t at the forefront, but I still got my miles in & did one last Chicago race.

 I also started to strength train on a more regular basis.
 About 2 times a week I was working on squats, lunges, pushups, planks and at home workout dvds (oh Jillian Michaels how you used to kick my ass).
 My PR wasn’t huge this time around, but a lot of personal changes were happening, and hey, a PR is a PR!